 Commonly asked questions

-Patients under 18 years of age who present to Sandringham Hospital Emergency Department will be seen in a timely manner and offered appropriate treatment.
+Patients under 18 years of age who present to Sandringham Emergency will be seen in a timely manner and offered appropriate treatment.
 However, please be aware that if the child requires ongoing paediatric specialist management (except for orthopaedic surgery) they may need to be transferred to another hospital.

 Please do not eat or drink before being seen as you may need tests or procedures that require you not to eat or drink beforehand.
 Speak to the staff if you have any questions about this.